Graduate School Top Level Calendar » CAL GRAD PROF DEV

 Universal Design for Learning (UDL) CoP

 Wednesday, March 4, 2026, 2:20 PM - 3:10 PM, The Universal Design for Learning (UDL) community of practice provides an intentional space for discussion regarding accessibility in teaching and learning at the university.
 Faculty, staff, and students are invited to join.
-Center for Teaching Excellence, Thomas Cooper Library, Level 5, Room L511, This is an in-person event that requires physical attendance; register here to attend.
+This is a virtual meeting only; there is no in-person attendance option.
+To attend the meeting, register here.
 Admission Cost: Free, Register to Attend.
 Wednesday, March 4, 2026, 2:20 PM – 3:10 PM.
 Thomas Cooper Library L511.

 GenAI CoP